-My Top 5 Best Personal Cloud Storage Providers
+Best 5 Personal Cloud Storage Providers for Home

-It’s inevitable that cloud storage company is getting more important nowadays.
+It’s inevitable that personal cloud storage is getting more important nowadays.
 People are getting used to them and found that these little innovation of technology lives among their daily life.

-From sharing photos, music to store important documents and files, people are gaining their dependency on these cloud storage.
+From sharing photos, music to store important documents and files, people are gaining their dependency on these cloud storage services.

 So, wouldn’t we want the best out of it since it’s that important?

-I’ve personally come across these 5 cloud storage suppliers, tested them thoroughly before I came to this conclusion.
+I’ve personally come across these 5 cloud storage providers, tested them thoroughly before I came to this conclusion.

 For personal usage, I would highly recommend as per the table below.